-Sinéad McLoughlin is a PhD student at TILDA, working on the ALLOSTAT project.
-Her research aims to better understand the biological pathways through which life course stress exposure gets “under the skin” to impact health outcomes, using the Allostatic Load framework.
+Sinéad completed her PhD in 2022, successfully defending it in February 2023.
+Her doctoral research aimed to better understand the biological pathways through which life course stress exposure gets “under the skin” to impact health outcomes, using the Allostatic Load framework.
 Allostatic Load is a multisystem measure of “wear and tear” that aims to capture the cumulative burden of exposure to psychosocial adversities.
 The measure is generated from biological markers collected during the Health Assessment component of TILDA.

 For a full list of Sinéad's publications, please click here.

 McCrory, C. et al. (2023).
 Towards a consensus definition of allostatic load: a multi-cohort, multi-system, multi-biomarker individual participant data (IPD) meta-analysis. doi: 10.1016/j.psyneuen.2023.106117.
 Psychoneuroendocrinology.
 153, 106117.